-The MCC will follow the recommendations by the Minnesota Department of Health, the Governor of Minnesota and the Mayor of Minneapolis.
-Events at the MCC will be restricted through May 10, 2020.
+The MCC is following the recommendations by the Minnesota Department of Health, the Governor of Minnesota and the Mayor of Minneapolis.
+Events at the MCC are restricted through June 30, 2020.
 For more information and updates, visit the Minneapolis Convention Center's site.

 Mall of America

 Mall of America has delayed its June 1 reopening.
 When it does open to the public not all retailers will reopen at the same time.
 Restaurants and attractions, including Nickelodeon Universe, will remain closed until further notice.
 Mall of America events have been suspended until further notice.

 For more information, visit: https://mallofamerica.com/